The rule.

 How to comply.

-Lead with what the product does today and how the token is used inside it.
-Describe function, not financial outcome.
+Lead with what the product does today.
 If a claim only makes sense to someone hoping the price goes up, it belongs to the profit-expectation prong.

-Reframe roadmaps as product development, not value-accrual mechanics.
-“We are shipping feature X” is operational; “we will burn supply and run buy-backs to support the price” promises essential managerial efforts aimed at holder profit.
+“We are shipping feature X” is operational; “we will burn supply and run buy-backs to support the price” promises essential managerial effort aimed at holder profit.

-The interpretation is transaction-focused — it looks at the deal as marketed, across every channel.
-A clean landing page does not help if your influencers are posting “100x” threads.
-Bind KOL contracts to the same language rules and review the full surface.
+The analysis looks at the deal as marketed, across every channel.
+A clean landing page does not help if influencers post “100x” threads.
+Bind KOL contracts to the same language rules.

-Decide the security posture before the copy is written, with US securities counsel, and let that decision set the marketing guardrails.
-Marketing cannot fix a security-by-design token, but careless marketing can make a non-security one look like a security.
+Decide the security posture with US securities counsel before the copy is written.
+Marketing cannot fix a security-by-design token, but careless marketing can make a non-security one look like one.

 Related rules.